-This ad-hoc, irregularly updated journal is where I’ll put down some thoughts - and not a few photographs - throughout the month of my sabbatical.
+This ad-hoc, irregularly updated journal was where I put down some thoughts - and not a few photographs - throughout the month of my sabbatical, during the early autumn of 2017.

 One of the rewards Adobe gives to employees at every 5-year mark, is a fully paid, one-month sabbatical from work.
 It's even better than that, actually; at each 5 year anniversary, Adobe adds another week to your sabbatical.
 So, when I hit (hopefully) 10 years, I'll have a 5-week sabbatical!
 This is an awesome benefit, and rare enough that some people, when I’ve mentioned it, have asked what’s wrong, or if I’m sick.